threeal-archive/kumo/README.md

-# Shisen
+# Kumo

-**Shisen** is a tools to serve ROS 2 packages and connect client to ROS 2 network.
+**Kumo** is a tools to serve ROS 2 packages and connect client to ROS 2 network.